Fashion Industry Target Consultation

 FAQ

-The aim of the Fashion Industry Target Consultation was to identify and converge existing industry-aligned ambitions in order to provide a clear route of travel toward reaching a net-positive fashion industry.
-The consultation invited all industry actors to share their insights on the performance indicators and milestones that the industry must strive to meet, and importantly to gauge what tools and support are needed by these actors to take action.
+The aim of the Fashion Industry Target Consultation is to gather key stakeholder insights on important milestones that the industry must strive to meet to achieve a net positive industry and importantly to gauge what tools and support are needed by these actors to take action.

 The Fashion Industry Target Consultation was a multi-stakeholder project led by Global Fashion Agenda (GFA) and United Nations Environment Programme (UNEP).